Lili Allen is a senior advisor at Jobs for the Future.

-Lili Allen is associate vice president of reconnection designs at JFF.
-She oversees and drives strategy for the organization’s work with states, regions, and communities that are building pathways to postsecondary credentials and career-track employment for low-income young adults who have great talent and potential but are locked out of the labor market.
+In that role, she contributes to the development of strategy and the provision of technical assistance for the organization’s work with states, regions, and communities that are building pathways to postsecondary credentials and career-track employment for young adults from low-income backgrounds who have enormous potential but face significant barriers in the labor market.

 Lili guides the work of a team that helps communities and states implement JFF’s Back on Track pathways.
 She also leads the Young Adult Talent Development Network, JFF’s partnership with the Aspen Institute Opportunity Youth Forum, JFF’s partnership with the Annie E. Casey Foundation for the Learn and Earn to Achieve Potential (LEAP) initiative, and Back on Track in Texas with the Greater Texas Foundation.

 Her skills and areas of expertise include:

 - Strategic planning with cross-system stakeholders to develop community strategies to improve outcomes for young adults

 - Back on Track pathway design and implementation